Last one was a long one. Hopefully an enjoyable one. This one might be a bit long as well.

 Player Base: This was a big group.
 There were originally seven guys, ages ranging from 14-16.
 Later, we lost one fellow to scheduling (read below - it's worth it), but gained a female player in the same age range.

-Characters: The campaign began with a Human Captain, a Half-Human/Half-Vulcan First Officer/Navigator, a Human Helmsman, a Tellarite Engineer, an Andorian Security Chief, a Vulcan Science Officer and a Human 'Chief'.
+Characters: The campaign began with a Human Captain, a Half-Human/Half-Vulcan First Officer/Helmsman, an Arkenite Navigator, a Human Engineer, an Human Security Chief, a Human Science Officer (our Female player) and a Human 'Chief'.
 The Chief was kind of a homebrew idea.
 He specialized in things like Transporter Operation and Shuttlecraft Pilot and served as the reoccurring background guy who does what you need for that adventure.

 As I've mentioned in previous posts on the subject of running a Star Trek game, the ship is also a key character in the campaign, not to be forgotten or ignored.